 In the first instance please contact the school SENCO Fran Haywood (see question 4 for contact details).

 Should a parent feel that his/her complaint has not been dealt with satisfactorily by the SENCO he/she has the right to refer the matter to the Headteacher.
 Should a parent feel that his/her complaint has not been dealt with satisfactorily by the Headteacher he/she has the right to refer the matter to the Governing Body by contacting the Chair of Governors, Councillor Chris Barnfather through the school.

 - How does the governing body involve other organisations and services (e.g. health, social care, local authority support services and voluntary organisations) in the meeting the needs of pupils with special educational needs and supporting the families of such pupils?

 In addition to the above, the Spectrum WASP group for young people with ASD and / or ADHD offers a range of activities for young people and support for their parents.
 For further information please contact Sue Edwards at email@example.com

 - How does the school/setting seek to signpost organisations, services etc who can provide additional support to parents/carers/young people?

-A range of staff in school including Fran Haywood (SENCO), Fiona Derrick (Deputy Headteacher Behaviour and Safety), Gavin Brookes (Assistant Headteacher House System) will signpost parents and young people to different services / organisations and complete the necessary paperwork if required.
+A range of staff in school including Fran Haywood (SENCO), and Gavin Brookes (Deputy Headteacher Safeguarding, Care, Guidance and Support) will signpost parents and young people to different services / organisations and complete the necessary paperwork if required.
 The Head of House will also access services for pupils.